TeryKing/Employee-Tracker-Terry-Kim/README.md

 -Add: to add a Department, an employee or a role

--Update: to update a role or the mangager of an employee
+-Update: to update a role or the manager of an employee

 -End: to stop the prompt